iiag/iiag-lore/races/Gnats/Language.md

 Voice
 -----

 Voicing gives emphasis to one actor over another.
 The contrast between passive and active actors is expressed through which adposition is used to mark the actor, but the degree of activity of actors is expressed through word position.
-When an active actor is found on the same side of the verb as the affixed series of morphemes denoting tense and voice, that actor is said to be the strongly active or weakly passive.
+When an active actor is found on the same side of the verb as the affixed series of morphemes denoting tense and aspect, that actor is said to be strongly active or weakly passive.
 When the reverse is true the actor is said to be weakly active or strongly passive.

 Nouns and adjectives
 ====================

 Nouns and adjectives are not differentiated except in how they tend to be used.
-Words typically considered nouns are used with adpositions that give a nominal meaning are loosely considered to be nouns, and those used with adjectival adpositions are loosely considered to be adjectives.
+Words typically used with adpositions that give a nominal meaning are loosely considered to be nouns, and those used with adjectival adpositions are loosely considered to be adjectives.
 This is, however, not a binding contract.
 A word normally considered a noun can be used as an adjective and visa versa.
 As such, they are typically considered to be of the same word class.

-Verbs can also be used in a noun sense, in which case they often refer to the act of the verb itself, or as an adjective in which case they typically take the radix they attach to to be the active subject of themselves.
-This later case can lead to relatively complex and often ambiguous dependent clauses, and pragmatical atlas need often be employed.
+Verbs can also be used in a noun sense, in which case they often refer to the act itself, or they can be used in an adjectival sense, in which case they take the radix they attach to to be their active subject.
+The latter case here can lead to complex and often ambiguous dependent clauses, and a pragmatical atlas often need be employed.

 Note that Gnat does not have grammatical number when referring to nouns, unlike English.

 Demonstratives and pronouns
 ===========================

-There are demonstratives and pronouns that reference the 1st, 2nd, and 3rd person, but there is, like nouns, no differentiation because of number.
-Pronouns act like a word in in the noun and adjective class.
-Demonstratives refer to something near a person being referenced in the 1st, 2nd, or 3rd person.
+There are demonstratives and pronouns that take the 1st, 2nd, and 3rd person, but they have, like nouns, no differentiation because of number.
+Pronouns act like a word of the noun and adjective class.
+Demonstratives are used to refer to something near a person being referenced in the 1st, 2nd, or 3rd person.
 The following chart lists pronouns and demonstratives:

 |             | 1st person | 2nd person | 3rd person |
 |-------------|------------|------------|------------|